Lumen Maintenance and LED Longevity

 Why Do LEDs Last So Long?

 In lighting terms, heat is the enemy.
 So, LEDs that produce very little of it, suffer very little wear-and-tear, lasting longer as a result.
-They do produce a tiny amount.
-However, that's directed away from their vulnerable parts (the LEDs themselves), by a super-conductive metal heat-sink at their base.
+They do produce a tiny amount, however, it's directed away from their vulnerable parts (the LEDs themselves), by a super-conductive metal heat-sink at their base.

 The video below illustrates exactly why LEDs last so much longer than old style light bulbs.
 It's all down to heat!